Azwan55/book_store/README.md

 ## 2. Configure MongoDB URL and Port Number

-Create a `config.js` file in the `backend` folder with the following content: export const PORT= export const mongoDBURL=
+Create a `config.js` file in the `backend` folder with the following content: export const PORT=5555, export const mongoDBURL=your mongodb url.

 ## 3. Install and run your app.
 cd backend